 Most of us were taught from a young age to recycle, we were shown videos, watched presentations, and may have even witnessed our families and friends engaging in the activity of recycling.
 Ultimately, when we recycle we are not just throwing an unneeded item into a landfill and letting it decompose which may sometimes take decades.
 Instead, we are allowing the item to be broken down, cleaned, and used again.
 However, does the same standard apply to hazardous waste?
 Hazardous wastes are items or substances that when disposed of may cause potential hazards to people as well as the environment.
 We do not want to throw hazardous waste in with regular recycling items, nor do we want to just discard hazardous waste to rot and breakdown in landfills.
 The truth is, hazardous waste can be recycled.
 However, there are some guidelines in place provided by the EPA to help ensure that the safety of people, animals, and the environment is first and foremost.

 The EPA places regulations on hazardous waste and classifies wastes that pose a hazard into three different categories, materials not subject to hazardous waste regulations, materials subject to alternative regulatory controls, and materials that are subject to full hazardous waste regulations.

 Not Subject to Hazardous Waste Regulations

 There are many items that are not subject to hazardous waste regulations for recycling that you may assume would be.
 However, it is important to remember that if items can be safely recycled that is the best option.
 Some items that fall into this category include spent sulfuric acid, shredded circuit boards, processed scrap metal, spent wood preserves, agricultural waste, and pulping liqueurs.
-These items are all recyclable and are exempt from regulation standards since they do not fall into the category of hazardous waste.
+These items are all recyclable and are exempt from regulation standards since they do not fall into the category of hazardous wastes.

 Alternative Regulatory Controls